godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

           distance between samples is based on the variable ``filter smooth``.

 In order to make use of filtering you need to set the ``filter smooth`` variable.
 This dictates how far apart the samples are.
-If you want the soft area to extend quite far you can increase the size of ``filter smooth``.
-However with low samples and a large filter smooth you can see lines forming between the samples.
+If you want the soft area to extend quite far, you can increase the size of ``filter smooth``.
+However, with few samples and a large filter smooth, you can see lines forming between the samples.

 .. image:: img/light_shadow_filter30.png